 Now based in Sarasota for over a decade, Karl continues to focus on designs that balance resilience, sustainability, and human-centered experience.
 He’s a mentor, collaborator, and active member of the AIA, committed to shaping the next generation of architects.
 Outside the studio, Karl finds inspiration in martial arts, inline skating, and exploring nature with his family—pursuits that echo his ongoing search for harmony between the human and natural worlds.

-Shane is a rare Florida native.
-He grew up in the middle of the state and attended the University of Florida, where he graduated cum laude with a degree in architecture.
-He studied at the Vicenza Institute of Architecture in Vicenza, Italy before attending the University of Florida Citylab, Sarasota, for his Master’s degree in Architecture.
-Shane interned at Sweet Sparkman Architects while attending Citylab.
-His work was exemplary, and his internship evolved into a permanent staff position.
+Shane LaMay, a rare Florida native, attended the University of Florida, graduating with a degree in Architecture.
+He studied at the Vicenza Institute of Architecture in Vicenza, Italy, before returning to earn his Master's degree from the University of Florida Citylab, in Sarasota.
+Shane interned at Sweet Sparkman while attending Citylab, producing work so exemplary that his role evolved into a permanent position, and ultimately, a partnership.

 After receiving a degree in music at Grinnell College, John received his Master of Architecture from the University of Maryland School of Architecture, Planning, and Preservation in 2007.
 At the University of Maryland, he received the Dean's Thesis Award and the 2007 David M. Schwarz Traveling Fellowship, which allowed for thesis research in Japan.